Brennan Johnson: 2023–24

 On 1 September 2023, Johnson signed for Premier League club Tottenham Hotspur on a six-year contract for a transfer fee of £47.5 million.
 He made his debut for Tottenham on 16 September 2023, in a 2–1 victory over Sheffield United.
 On 11 November, Johnson scored his first goal for Tottenham in the third minute of a 2–1 defeat away to Wolverhampton Wanderers.

 Due to Tottenham players being away on international duty and a number of injuries in the squad, Johnson was awarded many opportunities in the starting lineup during the winter period of his first season.
 On 31 January 2024, Johnson would score his second goal for the club in a game against Brentford.
-His goal came only a minute after Tottenham's first goal of the match, scored by Destiny Udogie, and was the second of three goals to be scored within 8 minutes.
+His goal came only a minute after Tottenham's first goal of the match, scored by Destiny Udogie, and was the second of three goals to be scored within eight minutes.
 Tottenham Hotspur would win the match 3–2.
 On 10 February 2024, Johnson scored a stoppage-time winner for Tottenham Hotspur in their 2–1 home win against Brighton & Hove Albion, after joining the game as a 62nd-minute substitute for Timo Werner.
-Johnson was instrumental in Tottenham's 2 March 2024 match against Crystal Palace, where he assisted Timo Werner in his first goal for the club, equalizing the game.
-He then later assisted Son Heung-min in the final goal of the 3–1 victory.
+Johnson was instrumental in Tottenham's 3–1 win over Crystal Palace on 2 March, where he assisted goals for Timo Werner and Son Heung-min.

 Johnson finished the season with five goals and ten assists; his ten assists was the joint-most of any Spurs player.

 2024–25

 Following a 1–0 home loss to local rivals Arsenal on 15 September 2024, Johnson was subject to heavy amounts of online abuse, leading to the deactivation of his social media accounts.
-However, he quickly bounced back, and netted a late winner 3 days later against Coventry City in the 3rd round of the EFL Cup, and went on to score a goal in seven consecutive games.
+However, he quickly bounced back, and netted a late winner three days later against Coventry City in the third round of the EFL Cup, and went on to score a goal in seven consecutive games.

 Johnson would suffer a calf injury during Tottenham's away clash against Arsenal on 15 January 2025, returning as a 64th-minute substitute during Tottenham's 1–0 home win against Manchester United on 16 February.
-Johnson would make his first start back from injury on the 22 February away at Ipswich Town, scoring twice within 8 minutes.
+Johnson would make his first start back from injury on the 22 February away at Ipswich Town, scoring twice within eight minutes.

 Johnson scored within the first minute of the first leg of the UEFA Europa League semi-final against Bodø/Glimt on 1 May, which Spurs would win 3–1.
 He later scored the only goal in the final against Manchester United on 21 May, helping the club end their 17-year wait for a major trophy.
 Johnson would end the season as Tottenham's top scorer, scoring 18 goals in 51 appearances.